mingzilla/specification/docs/draft/2025-03-26_bed-rock-tracking/bedrock-usage-tracking.md

    ./api-gateway-setup.sh
    ```

-3. Note the API endpoint URL and Usage Plan ID that are output.
-You'll need these for the next steps.
+3. Note the API endpoint URL that is output.
+You'll need this for client integration.

 ### Customer Management System

 - [customer-management.py](customer-management.py)

-The `customer-management.py` script provides a CLI tool for managing customers and their API keys.
+The `customer-management.py` script provides a CLI tool for managing customers and their Bearer tokens.

 **Setup Steps:**